yaseenkady/tree.pro/raw/17_endocrine/4_thyroid_gland/less/hypothyroidism.md

 # .

+0.1% of males.

 2% of females.

-0.1% of males.

 20% of elderly females.

+4.6% of the US population.

+95% of cases are primary and 5% central.

+Decelerates physiology.

+GAGs accumulate in the interstitial spaces.

+Gastrointestinal mobility decreases.

+Growth arrest in children.

+Hashimoto thyroiditis is the most common cause in the I sufficient areas.

 I deficiency is the most common cause world wide.

-Hashimoto thyroiditis is the most common cause in the I sufficient areas.
+TSH is sensitive to thyroid function.

+Too little or too much I can cause hypothyroidism.

 Use of estrogen increases T4-binding globulin, which takes up available T4.

-Physiology slows down.

-GAGs accumulate in the interstitial spaces.

 Water clearance decreases.

-Gastrointestinal mobility decreases.

 # <

+Pregnancy

 Amiodarone